-GDPR EU (EU General Data Protection Regulation) has become a nightmare to anyone who processes personal data.
+GDPR EU (EU General Data Protection Regulation) has become a nightmare for anyone who processes personal data.
 If you are using or collecting personal data during your recruitment processes, you’ll be obligated to follow all of the regulations.
 But don’t worry, your Traffit system is designed to help you through this time of horror.
 We’re on your side!

 How can you collect all the necessary approvals or candidate’s updated agreements via Traffit?

 First of all, follow the path: Settings -> Adverts and Clauses -> Forms for downloading consents.
 Here you can create an application form that will not be connected to any recruitment process.
 You can do it the same way as any other application form and then send it via a link in a message to the candidate.
 Remember to ask your candidate to confirm/add his email address (as it is his unique ID that we keep in the Traffit system).
 Sounds simple, right?
 It is!

 After getting all the data, approvals, and agreements directly from a candidate, Traffit will update them in the system.
 Your form got sent to a new candidate that hasn’t been on your list before?
 No problem!
 We’ll create a new record in your database for him or her right away.